SwissBIAS/SwissBIAS.github.io/_members/maciej.dobrzynski.md

 tools:
 ---

-Maciej has been working at the [Cellular Dynamics Lab](https://www.pertzlab.net) at the Intitute of Cell Biology at the University of Bern, since June 2016, where he has built an HPC cluster and implemented a software stack to analyse images from time lapse microscopy experiments.
+Maciej has been working at the [Cellular Dynamics Lab](https://www.pertzlab.net) at the Institute of Cell Biology at the University of Bern since June 2016, where he has built an HPC cluster and implemented a software stack to analyse images from time-lapse microscopy experiments.
 He builds custom R pipelines to identify features in single-cell time series and builds R/Shiny apps to visualise the data.

 **Developed software**